TZstatsADS/Fall2018-Project2-sec1proj2_grp4/README.md

 + **App introduction**:
 The application has 3 sections:

-Hospital Recommendation: Select State,hospital type,disease type,expection cost range and emergency service then all hospitals that satisfies those criterion will show on the map.
-Then at the bottom of the app it will shows the hospital general information.
+Hospital Recommendation: Selecting State,hospital type,disease type,expection cost range and emergency service then all hospitals that satisfies those criterions will show on the map.
+Then at the bottom of this part it will shows the hospital general information table
-Key Statistic :
-FAQ:
+Key Statistic : According to different type of disease this part will show average total cost in each states.
+This is general statistic information about hospital.
+FAQ: It shows all the information about our data and all the instructions about our app.
+Please see FAQ if you have any questions.

 + **Contribution statement**:
-All team members are actively involved in all stages of this project and help design the app. zehan Wang: Mainly responsible to create map for hospital and design the ui and server part of "Hospital recommendation" Xiaojie Wei: Designed the ui and server part of "key statistic" Ghada Jerfel: Designed the ui and server part of "Hospital recommendation" Xiaoyi li: Designed the ui and server part of "Hospital recommendation" Perqi Jin: Desigedn the ui and server part of "Hospital recommendation" All team members combined and modified codes together.
+All team members are actively involved in all stages of this project and help design the app.
+All team members combined and modified codes together.

+zehan Wang: Mainly responsible to create map for hospital and design the ui and server part of "Hospital recommendation" Xiaojie Wei: Designed the ui and server part of "key statistic" Ghada Jerfel: Designed the ui and server part of "key statistic" Xiaoyi li: Designed the ui and server part of "Hospital recommendation" Perqi Jin: Desigedn the ui and server part of "Hospital recommendation"

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.